 WHEREAS, Company is in the business of digital marketing (the “Company Business”); and

 WHEREAS, Client desires to engage Company to provide the Services, on the terms and conditions set forth in this Agreement.

 NOW, THEREFORE, in consideration of the mutual promises contained herein, and other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the Parties hereby agree as follows:

 1. Services.
 Company agrees to perform the Services for Client as defined and described in the Digital Marketing Agreement, as may be amended or revised from time to time in accordance with the terms of this Agreement.
-Any subsequent Digital Marketing Agreement entered into pursuant to this Agreement shall be executed by an authorized officer of the Client and automatically become incorporated with and integrated into this Agreement, and shall be automatically included in the definition of “Digital Marketing Agreement” with such services outlined therein automatically included in the “Services” as defined herein.
+Any subsequent Digital Marketing Agreement entered into pursuant to this Agreement shall be executed by an authorized officer of the Client and Array Digital and automatically become incorporated with and integrated into this Agreement, and shall be automatically included in the definition of “Digital Marketing Agreement” with such services outlined therein automatically included in the “Services” as defined herein.
 Any conflict or inconsistency between the provisions of this Agreement and any subsequently executed Digital Marketing Agreement shall be resolved by giving precedence to the executed Digital Marketing Agreement under which the Services are to be performed and then to this Agreement.